ItheApologist/Advanced-Web-Development/Section 11: Closures and the Keyword this/notes.md

 ```

 In the above example, since this is used inside console.log, which is not inside any declared function, the context of 'this' is global and will return window, since the window

+NOTE

+I LOST THE REST OF MY NOTES ON THIS SECTION AND COULDN'T RECOVER.
+PURE SADNESS.